emrecaliskan/matic-docs/docs/maintain/validator/core-components/derivatives.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

+# **Derivatives**

-Polygon supports [delegation](../../glossary#delegator) via validator shares.
+Polygon supports [delegation](/docs/maintain/glossary#delegator) via validator shares.
 By using this design, it is easier to distribute rewards and slash with scale on the Ethereum mainnet contracts without much computation.

 Delegators delegate by purchasing shares of a finite pool from validators.
 Each validator has their own validator share token.